fenekku/moustachu/README.md

 The first version will print to stdout and the second will generate a file.

+##Compliance

+Moustachu supports the specs found in its specs directory:

+- comments
+- interpolation
+- inverted
+- partials
+- sections

 ##Installation

 The recommended way to install moustachu is through [nimble](https://github.com/nim-lang/nimble):